 I am a mathematician and programmer, working in some intersection or another or these two fields.
-Presently, I'm working on quantum compilation at AWS; previously, I've worked on active learning as an OpenAI Fellow, on quantum compilation at IBM Research and at Rigetti Computing, and on (chromatic) homotopy theory in academia.
+Presently, I'm working on quantum computing at AWS; previously, I've worked on active learning as an OpenAI Fellow, on quantum compilation at IBM Research and at Rigetti Computing, and on (chromatic) homotopy theory in academia.
 In addition to "traditional" research, I am very interested in communication within scientific circles.
-In particular, I spent a lot of time as an academic coaxing my topologist peers to speak the language of number theory.
+I used to spend a lot of time coaxing my topologist peers to speak the language of number theory.

 My mathematical interests are in using algebro-geometric tools to answer questions in algebraic topology, and I have a penchant for computations—but I've done some other things too.

 I passed my qualifying exam on November 23rd, 2011.
 Here are my qual syllabus and transcript of the exam questions I could remember.